Nitrillo/OpenTok-iOS-Hello-World/README.md

 Then, the same audio-video stream shows up as a subscribed stream (along with any other streams currently in the session).

-Before you test the sample app, be sure to read [Using the OpenTok iOS SDK](http://www.tokbox.com/opentok/ios/docs/docs/Using_iOS.html).
+Before you test the sample app, be sure to read the README file for [the OpenTok iOS SDK](https://github.com/opentok/opentok-ios-sdk).

 Testing the sample app
 ----------------------